 11. Quit Complaining

-Sure, sometimes you need to vent to let off steam, but complaining for complaining’s sake is counter-productive and can make you feel angry or upset in the process.
-If you have something to gripe about, follow it up with a constructive solution that will serve to minimise future complaining.
+When you count your blessings and actively seek things to be grateful for, you’ll be happier.
+Which also means you’re less likely to be negative and complain.
+Sure, sometimes you need to vent to let off steam.
+However, complaining for complaining’s sake of complaining is counter-productive.
+Additionally, it can make you feel angry or upset in the process.
+If you have something to gripe about, follow it up with a constructive solution.
+This will also help minimise future complaining and prevent you getting fixated on something negative.

 15. Enjoy the Journey

 Give power to positivity.
 Love yourself, love others and love this life.
-It is a gift to unwrap each and every day, to gaze upon with new and excited eyes.
-Above all, have fun!
+Life is a gift to unwrap each and every day.
+To gaze upon with new and excited eyes.
+When you look back on a year, you want to smile.
+So above all, have fun!

 If the power of self-growth inspires you to help others achieve the same, a career in coaching may be for you.
-The SACAP Graduate School of Coaching & Leadership offers a number of courses that will help you obtain the necessary qualifications, including the Postgraduate Diploma in Coaching.
-For more information, click here.
+The South African School of Applied Psychology (SACAP) offers a number of coaching courses.
+These will also help you obtain the necessary qualifications and certifications to be a recognised coach.
+For more information, click here or enrol online.